 News & Events

-The day, recognised by the United Nations, was aimed at inspiring change, raising awareness and empowering women to make positive changes in their lives, families and the wider community.
+The day, recognised by the United Nations, was marked with an enriching programme organised by BAPS Women’s Forum, UK aimed at inspiring change, raising awareness, and empowering women to make positive changes in their lives, families and the wider community.

 Each year on 8 March, individuals and organisations across the world gather to celebrate International Women’s Day in honour of the significant achievements that women have made throughout the course of history.
 The day was ratified by the UN in 1977, but has been observed around the world since the turn of the 20th century.